IanSkelskey/p64-qt/README.md

 ### Built-in Cover Downloader

-The application now features an integrated cover downloader that can:
+The application features an integrated cover downloader that can:
 - Scan your ROM directory and identify missing covers
 - Support multiple download sources with customizable URL templates
 - Match covers using cartridge codes from the ROM database